syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 The challenge was to modernise the existing standards, suggest improvements, and execute on these recommendations.

 ***My Role***
-• Worked with the existing brand colour palette to find appropriate uses of colours throughout the apps
+• Worked with the existing brand colour palette to find appropriate uses of colours throughout the apps.
-• Collected and studied multiple font options, considering how this could also work with feature icons, line icons, and imagery
+• Collected and studied multiple font options, considering how this could also work with feature icons, line icons, and imagery.
-• Collaborate with the existing Brand team to ensure buy in and build a long term relationship
+• Collaborate with the existing Brand team to ensure buy in and build a long term relationship.

 ***The Outcomes***
 <img src="/images/posts/capitalone/stylesheet.png" width="650px">